Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 He was not a pyro.

-But the car was like being flooded.
+But the car is like being flooded.

 Yeah, the car's.

-He would have hated that.
+He would have hated that much.

-Much harder to burn.
+Charter to burn.

 Wet car.